-Late season.
-Very large, medium-firm fruits for U-pick or farmstand sales.
+Very large, medium-firm berries with good flavor.
 The hardy, disease-resistant plants are well adapted to the Midwest and Northeast.
-A new release from Nova Scotia.
-Grows best in zones 4-8.
+Perfect for U-pick or farmstand sales.
+Summer fruiting or June-bearing type plants.
+Was bred in Nova Scotia.
+Grows best in Zones 4-8.
+U.S. Plant Patent #16,971

 Latin Name: Fragaria spp.